 collap().
 The default aggregation is mean for numeric columns and mode for categorical columns.Recursive consolidation: If

-recursive = TRUE, the function continues consolidating until no more nodes can be consolidated, ensuring complete simplification
+recursive = TRUE, the function continues consolidating until no more nodes can be dropped or contracted, ensuring complete consolidation

 Consolidation is useful for simplifying network topology while preserving connectivity.